PratikMane0112/beginner-friendly-issues/README.md

 **Steps to Add a Spinner:**

-1.Create a spinner element with CSS animations.
+1. Create a spinner element with CSS animations.
-2.Display the spinner during loading events.
+2. Display the spinner during loading events.

 ```
 <div class="spinner"></div>